 Proofreading is often what clients say they want when they really are looking for editing.
 The use of the term may simply be a misnomer on their part.

-Yes, editing can contain everything listed above as proofreading (although editors are usually upfront in telling you you need to hire a proofreader after they are through with your memoir).
-Editing is however a different process.
+Yes, editing can contain everything listed above as proofreading (although editors are usually upfront in telling you that you need to hire a proofreader after they are through with your memoir).
+Editing is, however, a different process.
 It is really about what you are saying—and by extension how you are saying it.
 Editors look for

 - cause/effect relationships, details of setting, etc.,